Jay-Z has been personally calling folks to thank them for signing up to the revamped Tidal music service, reports on Friday revealed.

 Apparently, it’s not just Mr Beyoncé who has been on the blower to early Tidal adopters; Jack White and other high profile musicians with a stake in the company have also been manning the phones to thank users.

 One of the advantages for musicians who’re involved with Tidal is a personal account where they’re able to monitor the metrics.
-Tidal artists can see who listens to the music, can see stats about how albums are doing and also see the user’s contact information.

 The personal approach from Jay-Z could certainly encourage more Spotify addicts to ditch their favourite streaming service for a Tidal account.